mihirchronicles/mihirchronicles.github.io/content/bookshelf/the-upanishads.md

 - Memorable metaphors from the book:
     - The Chariot: Found in the Katha Upanishad, the body is likened to a chariot, the senses to horses, the mind to the reins, and the intellect to the charioteer.
 The Atman is the passenger.
 One must train the “horses” (senses) to reach the destination.
     - Nachiketa and Death: The story of a teenage boy (Nachiketa) who goes to the abode of the King of Death (Yama) to learn the secret of immortality.
 Yama teaches him that the Self never dies and is immortal.
-    - Shvetaketu: A student who returns from years of study proud of his book learning, only to be humbled by his father who teaches him that he still lacks the knowledge of the Self (using the famous example of salt dissolved in water—unseen but pervasive).
+    - Shvetaketu: A student who returns from years of study proud of his book learning, only to be humbled by his father who teaches him that he still lacks the knowledge of the Self (using the famous example of salt dissolved in water-unseen but pervasive).

 ## III.
 Quotes